Crystal-Nest/server-sided-portals/README.md

 Check out the usage details below or on the [Wiki](https://github.com/Crystal-Nest/server-sided-portals/wiki)!

-## **Features**
+## ✨ **Features**

-- Allows the creation of portals with a custom frame that are linked for a specific dimension.
+- 🔮 **Custom Portals**: Create portals with fully customizable frames linked to any dimension.
-- Choose the frame blocks simply with a block tag!
-Multiple blocks are allowed.
+- 🧱 **Flexible Frame Design**: Define valid frame blocks using block tags — supports multiple block types!
-- Optionally, choose the item that can light up the portal simply with an item tag!
-Multiple items are allowed.
+- 🔥 **Custom Igniters**: Choose which items can light the portal using item tags — supports multiple items!
-- Required only server side!
+- 🖥️ **Server-Side Only**: No need to install the mod on clients — works entirely server-side.
-- It's possible to add portals for already existing dimensions (e.g. added by other mods)!
+- 🌍 **Cross-Dimension Support**: Add portals to *any* dimension, even ones added by other mods.
-- Fully compatible with both modded and Vanilla clients.
+- ✅ **Fully Compatible**: Works seamlessly with both Vanilla and modded clients.
-- Easy to use with either a mod or a datapack.
+- 🧩 **Mod & Datapack Friendly**: Simple integration whether you're using a datapack or developing a mod.
+- 📚 **Comprehensive Wiki**: Check out the [Wiki](https://github.com/Crystal-Nest/server-sided-portals/wiki) for guides, examples, and more features!

-## **Usage**
+## 🚀 **Usage**

-You can find up-to-date examples for both a datapack and a mod on the [Wiki](https://github.com/Crystal-Nest/server-sided-portals/wiki/Working-examples).
+For detailed examples, check out the [Wiki](https://github.com/Crystal-Nest/server-sided-portals/wiki/Working-examples).
+There, you'll find step-by-step guides for creating custom dimensions, portal frames, igniters, and additional tweaks!

-### Datapack
+### 📦 Datapack

-It's very easy to make use of this mod API with a custom datapack:
+Making use of this mod with a datapack is easy!
+Just follow these simple steps:

-1. Create a datapack following [this tutorial](https://minecraft.wiki/w/Tutorials/Creating_a_data_pack).
+1. **Set up a datapack**: Start by creating a datapack following [this Minecraft tutorial](https://minecraft.wiki/w/Tutorials/Creating_a_data_pack).
-2. Create a custom dimension type with [this generator](https://misode.github.io/dimension-type/).
+2. **Define a dimension Type**: Generate a custom dimension type with [this generator](https://misode.github.io/dimension-type/).
-3. Create a custom dimension with [this generator](https://misode.github.io/dimension/).
+3. **Create your dimension**: Use [this generator](https://misode.github.io/dimension/) to set up your custom dimension.
-4. Create a custom block tag for the portal frame.
-You can add multiple blocks and other block tags too!
+4. **Specify portal frame blocks**: Create a block tag called `dimension_portal_frame`, replacing `dimension` with your dimension name.
+You can include multiple blocks or even other tags!
-   The tag name needs to be `dimension_portal_frame` (where `dimension` is the dimension name).
-5. Optionally, create a custom item tag for the portal igniter item(s).
-You can add multiple items and other item tags too!
+5. **(Optional) Choose portal igniters**: Optionally create an item tag named `dimension_portal_igniter`, replacing `dimension` with your dimension name, for items that can ignite the portal.
+You can also use multiple items or tags.
-   The tag name needs to be `dimension_portal_igniter` (where `dimension` is the dimension name).
-6. Make sure all the JSON files you created in the previous steps are located under the same namespace.
+6. **Organize your files**: Make sure all JSON files from the above steps are under the same namespace.

 That's it!
-When the datapack is loaded along with this mod, all dimensions will be loaded, and it'll be possible to create portals with the specified frame blocks!
+Load your datapack alongside this mod, and your dimensions and portals are ready to use.
-It goes without saying that you can also add multiple dimensions, each with its own custom portal frame and (optionally) igniter definitions.
+You're free to add multiple dimensions, each with unique portal frames and igniters!

+Starting with version **2.1.0**, you can further customize your dimensions by setting specific gamemodes for players entering them or defining custom entry points other than the Overworld.
+Check out the [Wiki](https://github.com/Crystal-Nest/server-sided-portals/wiki) for details.

-### Mod
+### 🛠️ Mod

-Making a mod that leverages this API is simple.
+Integrating this API into your mod is straightforward:

-Follow the instructions in the datapack section above, but put the files under `resources/data/mod_id/`.
+- Follow the steps outlined in the Datapack section above.
+- Instead of placing files in a datapack, place them under your mod's resource folder: `resources/data/mod_id/`.

-If you'd rather have the SSP-related datapack toggleable by the user, you can leverage [Cobweb static datapack API](https://github.com/Crystal-Nest/cobweb/wiki/Common-API#static--dynamic-resource-packs).
+If you prefer giving users the choice to enable or disable your datapack, consider using [Cobweb static datapack API](https://github.com/Crystal-Nest/cobweb/wiki/Common-API#static--dynamic-resource-packs).

-Making a mod rather than a datapack might be useful for adding extra functionality regarding your dimension.
+Creating a mod (rather than a datapack) allows you to add extra functionality and enhance your custom dimensions further.

-There are also a bunch of useful utility methods available, for which you can check out the Javadoc for more details.
+Additionally, this API provides several helpful utility methods.
+Explore the Javadoc for detailed documentation on these methods.

-## **Compatibilities**
+## 🔄 **Compatibilities**

 | Mod                                                            | Loader |                                                         Compatibility                                                          |
 |:---------------------------------------------------------------|:------:|:------------------------------------------------------------------------------------------------------------------------------:|